 We take the security of the data we maintain seriously.
 We have implemented industry best practices to secure the personal information we hold from accidental loss and from unauthorized access, use, alteration and disclosure.
-We use encryption via HTTPS and SSL on our sites to protect information transferred through our websites and employ industry-standard policies and procedures.
+We use encryption via HTTPS and SSL on our sites to protect information transferred through our Website and employ industry-standard policies and procedures.
 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
-If you suspect your information has been treated in violation of this Notice or that our websites have been compromised, please contact us at email@example.com.
+If you suspect your information has been treated in violation of this Notice or that our Website has been compromised, please contact us at firstname.lastname@example.org.

 How long we keep your information